LowTechCoder/rpi4-retroarch-guide/README.md

 # Raspberry Pi 4/400 - RetroArch Guide

-This Guide updated in Nov 2021, and is meant to be used on a fresh install of the 32bit Raspberry Pi OS Desktop, on a Raspberry Pi 4.
+This Guide updated in Nov 2021 right after the Raspberry Pi OS got a big update, and is meant to be used on a fresh install of the 32bit Raspberry Pi OS Desktop, on a Raspberry Pi 4.

 I love RetroArch more than any other Raspberry Pi retro gaming solution, so I thought it would be nice to have a very focused guide about installing RetroArch on a Raspberry Pi 4/400 and some detailed info to help someone to understand how it all works.
 Another reason I did this is because I had a very specific set of things I wanted my Retro Gaming Raspberry Pi to do, that didn't seem very possible on other retro gaming solutions.

 I wanted to:
-* Keep games separate from the OS on a different USB thumbdrive.
+* Keep games separate from the OS on a different USB drive.
-* On shutdown, auto backup RetroArch config files to the extra USB thumbdrive, and run some other scripts in the future, I haven't even thought of yet.
+* On shutdown, auto backup RetroArch config files to the extra USB drive, and run some other scripts in the future, I haven't even thought of yet.
 * 1 retro gaming GUI like RetroArch.
 Most others combine RetroArch and Emulationstation, which seems like overkill to me.
 * Edit config files and adding games without having to connect to the Pi remotely.
 * Configure other things like Bluetooth or wifi through the Raspberry Pi OS.